• Skip to primary navigation

 • Transfer chicken to Instant Pot inner pot.

 • Add bay leaves and stir to combine.
-Close the lid and pressure cook for 5 minutes.
+Close the lid and pressure cook on High Pressure for 5 minutes.

 • Stir chicken and sauce.